The Three-Fund Portfolio — It’s all we ever need in the stock market.

 Three simple, super low-cost Index ETFs are all most of us ever need in the market—why haven’t you heard of this?
 Read on.

-**This is the same Three-Fund portfolio that is in the i401k guide here.
-Haven’t started an i401k?
+**This is the same Three-Fund portfolio featured in the i401(k) guide here.
+Haven’t started an i401(k)?
 It’s freakin’ magic.

 TL;DR

-• The Three-Fund Portfolio uses three Index ETFs — these are the Vanguard versions:
+The Three-Fund Portfolio uses three Index ETFs — The Vanguard versions:

 - International Stocks (VXUS)

-• 10% of your gross income is a great start.
-If you earn $100k before tax, put in $10k per year.
+Investing 10% of your gross income is a great start.
 Don’t delay; start now with whatever you can.

-• You can use it inside any retirement account, such as an i401k, Roth IRA, HSA, or a taxable brokerage (share trading) account.
+You can use it inside any retirement account, such as an i401(k), Backdoor Roth IRA, HSA, or a taxable brokerage account.

-• It’s super fucking easy.
+It’s super easy.
 Get on with your life.
 Focus on your friends and family.
 Watch your Three-Fund Portfolio grow in the background.

 The Three-Fund Portfolio is a well-known investment strategy that has been around for decades.